 Some anatomy of the foot

 There are many bones in the foot.
-They can briefly be divided into the tarsal bones, the metatarsal bones and the phalanges.
+They can briefly be divided into the tarsal bones, the long bones (metatarsals) and the phalanges.
 The tarsal bones are the larger bones that form the back section of the foot, with the calcaneum being the largest.
 There are five metatarsal bones and these are given names from the first to the fifth.
 The first metatarsal bone is the largest and is the bone that joins to the big toe.
 Each toe has three phalanges, except the big toe which only has two.

 There are many nerves, muscles and ligaments within the foot.
 Of note, the common plantar digital nerves run between the metatarsal bones in the foot.
 These have branches that supply sensation to the skin of the toes.